 Sources: U.S. Bureau of Labor Statistics (BLS); Monster.com job postings in August 2012

-- Enroll in an accredited program.
-In order to be eligible for the ARRT certification exam, enroll in a program accredited through the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+Students should make sure to enroll in a program that is accredited.
+Passing a certification exam offered by the American Registry of Radiologic Technologists (ARRT) is required to obtain licensure in most states.
+In order to be eligible for the ARRT certification exam, students must enroll in a program accredited through the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 This organization ensures that a program conforms to standards that prepare students for employment upon graduation.

 Before obtaining employment and earning certification, individuals need to have some clinical experience in the field.
 Radiologic technology programs often provide students with the training necessary to begin employment.
 This is an opportunity for students to train under the supervision of an experienced technician while working with patients and interacting with other medical professionals.

-After graduating from an accredited program and earning certification, individuals can pursue certification through the ARRT, which is often required for state licensing.
+After graduating from an accredited program, individuals can pursue certification through the ARRT, which is often required for state licensing.
 Certification ensures that technicians have the qualifications to conduct medical imaging tests.
-The exam features 200 questions and covers topics involving radiation protection, equipment operation, image acquisition, imaging procedures and patient care.
+The certifying exam features 200 questions and covers topics involving radiation protection, equipment operation, image acquisition, imaging procedures and patient care.

-X-ray technicians must complete continuing education requirements every two years to maintain their certification.
-In order to maintain certification, technicians may need to take classes that will keep them up to date on the latest developments and newest technology in the field.
+X-ray technicians who do not maintain their certification may no longer be employable.
+In order to ensure job security and opportunities to advance their career, it is important to complete continuing education requirements every two years to maintain certification.
+Because of technology advancements, technologists need to update their knowledge and skills.
+This can be done in continuing education classes that keep technologists up to date on the latest developments and newest technology in the field.